edgeflip/dispatch/README.md

                 delivered.send(sender=self, parlor=response.parlor)

 However, a signal's not much use if no one's around to receive it.
-Applications making use the pizza delivery library may register receivers with the dispatcher via the signal they intend to receive:
+Applications making use of the pizza delivery library may register receivers with the dispatcher via the signal they intend to receive:

     delivered.connect(popup_window)